CharaChorder/docs/docs/CharaChorder X.rst

 ``CharaChorder > Chording > Press Tolerance [ Use up/down arrow keys to adjust: 25ms ]``

-You can read an explanation on all of the settings on your CharaChorder device :doc:`here<Generative Text Menu (GTM)>`.
+You can read an explanation on all of the settings on your CharaChorder device :doc:`here<GenerativeTextMenu>`.

 The Layout
 -------------

 The CharaChorder X uses your keyboard's layout, so you don't have to learn a new one.
 The CharaChorder X reads the keycodes that your keyboard sends and makes use of them to produce outputs on your computer.
 The only drawback to this is that the CharaChorder X is unable to read keypresses that do not send a code.
 One common key that doesn't send a code is the Fn key.
 This key serves as a layer-access key, locally on your keyboard, that allows you to reach the F-keys.
 Although the CharaChorder X is unable to read the Fn keypress, the F-keys (F1-F24) will send out a keycode, and, thus, the CharaChorder X will send out that signal to the computer.

 Additionally, the CharaChorder X enables you to make use of two extra layers as well.
-In order to reach those layers, you will have to :doc:`remap<Remapping>` your keyboard to include the layer access keys.
+In order to reach those layers, you will have to :ref:`remap<Device Manager:Remapping>` your keyboard to include the layer access keys.
 Nonetheless, you can continue reading below to learn how the layers work on the CharaChorder X.

 Layers
 ~~~~~~